miklevin/LinuxPythonvimgit.com/_posts/None-post-5.md

 The first step is to find out where the Operating System compels you to be.
 It's always easy to start there.

-From that location, I create a github
+From that location, I create a github folder.

 - After starting up your computer, it is a "blank slate".
 Nothing is running.
 - When you run a Terminal (a.k.a. command-line, shell or CLI), you are "home"